 Plasoma consists of

-The pad is flexible and is fixed over the wound during the treatment.
-After a push on the button, the pulser will ignite the plasma below the pad and the treatment will start that lasts 1 minute typically.
-Once finished, the pad is removed and disposed.
-The wound receives standard care after the plasma treatment.
-The procedure will be repeated daily until the wound has recovered sufficiently.
-The current pad has an active plasma area with a diameter of 3 cm.
-This size fits most of the diabetic foot ulcers and ulcus cruris.
-More pads size will be developed over time.
+PLASOMA cold plasma pad is flexible and is fixed over the wound.
+After one push on the button, the cold plasma pulser will ignite the cold plasma below the pad.
+The current pad has an active cold plasma area with a diameter of 3 cm.
+This size fits most of the diabetic foot ulcers and open leg wounds.
+More cold plasma pad sizes will be developed over time.

-The pulser sends an electric current to the pad to ignite the plasma.
+PLASOMA cold plasma pulser sends an electric current to the pad to ignite the cold plasma.
 The progress of the treatment can be followed on the display.
-The pulser is intelligent: it monitors continuously the settings and automatically shuts off in the event of any irregularities.
+The cold plasma pulser is intelligent: it monitors continuously the treatment process and automatically stops the treatment in the event of irregularities.

-Plasmacure has completed a safety clinical trial with Plasoma at the VU Medical Center Amsterdam.
-The principle investigator is dr. Edgar Peters, together with dr. Louise Sabelis and dr. Rimke Lagrand.
-In total 20 patients were included with long lasting diabetic foot ulcers and treated 10 times during a period of 2 weeks.
-Primary outcome was the occurrence of serious adverse events (SAE) as a result of treatment.
-Secondary outcome was the wound healing.
+A clinical trial on safety has been performed at the Amsterdam UMC.
+The principle investigator was Dr. Edgar Peters, the other investigators were Dr. Louise Sabelis and Dr. Rimke Lagrand.
+In total 20 patients with long lasting diabetic foot ulcers were included and treated 10 times during a period of 2 weeks.
+Primary outcome parameter was the occurrence of serious side effects of the cold plasma treatment.
+Secondary outcome parameters were wound healing and number of bacteria.

 results are positive

-This study demonstrates that plasma treatment in diabetic foot ulcers is safe and well tolerated.
+This study demonstrates that this cold plasma treatment in diabetic foot ulcers is safe and well tolerated.